tholum/mem0-mcp/README.md

 ### GitLab CI/CD Integration

-This project includes a comprehensive GitLab CI/CD configuration with multiple stages:
+This project includes a GitLab CI/CD configuration for Docker image building:

-- **Build**: Compiles the application and installs dependencies
-- **Test**: Runs unit tests with pytest and generates coverage reports
-- **Lint**: Performs code quality checks with black, flake8, and mypy
-- **Security**: Scans code and Docker images for vulnerabilities
-- **Docker**: Builds and pushes Docker images to the GitLab Container Registry
-- **Deploy**: Deploys to Kubernetes environments (dev, staging, production)
-- **Release**: Creates GitLab releases when version tags are pushed

 ### Docker Image Building

+- The pipeline builds and pushes Docker images to the GitLab Container Registry
 - Images are tagged with both the commit SHA and 'latest'
 - Specialized images for different backends are built from `Dockerfile.mysql` and `Dockerfile.redis`
-- Docker image scanning is performed to detect vulnerabilities

-### Multi-Environment Deployments

-The pipeline supports deployments to multiple environments:

-- **Development**: Deploys from feature branches, uses Redis backend
-- **Staging**: Deploys from main branch, uses MySQL backend
-- **Production**: Deploys from version tags, uses MySQL backend

 ### Setup Instructions